+Sick Leave

-Sick Leave, SEE ALSO Augusta-Richmond County Personnel Policy and Procedures Manual Section 100.015-100.025
+SEE ALSO Augusta-Richmond County Personnel Policy and Procedures Manual Section 100.015-100.025

 - 1. Employees that need to use sick leave must notify their supervisor as soon as practicable of this need and no later than thirty (30) minutes before the employee's scheduled start time.
-In the case of a medical emergency, notify the supervisor as possible. - 2.
-If you cannot reach your supervisor, and you are scheduled to work, call the Assistant Director and/or Director prior to your shift to talk to or leave a message on the designated line.
+In the case of a medical emergency, notify the supervisor as soon as possible. - 2.
+If you cannot reach your supervisor, and you are scheduled to work, call the Library Assistant Director and/or Library Director prior to your shift or leave a message on the designated line.
 If all else fails, you may text or send an email to your immediate supervisor.
-You are responsible for making sure a manager, Assistant Director, or Director is informed of your absence. - 3.
-If you know that you will be out for a certain number of days, give this information to your supervisor when you call the first day.
-If you are scheduled to work the weekend, call your supervisor to notify him or her of your status. - 4.
-Failure to notify your immediate supervisor of the need to use Sick leave in a timely manner may result in any applicable day classified as Absent Leave without Pay (AWOL). - 5.
-If an employee requested Sick leave for a period of three (3) consecutive working days, a physician's certification must be furnished to claim payment for sick leave. - 6.
+You are responsible for making sure that your immediate supervisor, Library Assistant Director, or Library Director is informed of your absence. - 3.
+If you know that you will be out for a certain number of days, give this information to your immediate supervisor when you call the first day.
+If you are scheduled to work the weekend, call your immediate supervisor to notify him or her of your status. - 4.
+Failure to notify your immediate supervisor of the need to use sick leave in a timely manner may result in any applicable day classified as Absent without Leave (AWOL). - 5.
+If an employee requested sick leave for a period of three (3) consecutive working days, a physician's certification must be furnished to claim payment for sick leave. - 6.
 If there is a reasonable suspicion that an employee is abusing sick leave, he or she may be required to present a physician's certification for any period of time for which sick leave is being requested. - 7.
 One (1) working day (seven and a half (7.5) hours) sick leave is granted to full time employees per month.
-Part-time employees working less than twenty-five hours are not granted sick leave hours. - 8.
+Part-time employees are not granted sick or annual leave hours. - 8.
 Sick leave is to be used for medical appointments and illness.
 If an employee has no sick leave, annual leave or leave without pay must be used for appointments. - 9.
-If an employee or employee's family member must see an attending physician for themselves as covered by FMLA, time may be made up by working additional hours if the following conditions are met: - a.
-Make-up time must be approved by the employee's supervisor in advance. - b.
-A signed noted or letter from the physician is submitted to the supervisor, prior to the makeup time, stating that the employee did have an appointment with the said physician during the time absent from work.
+If an employee or employee's family member must see an attending physician as covered by FMLA, time may be made up by working additional hours if the following conditions are met: - a.
+Make-up time must be approved by the employee's immediate supervisor in advance. - b.
+Prior to the makeup time, a signed note or letter from the physician stating that the employee did have an appointment with said physician during the time absent from work is submitted to the immediate supervisor.